 --Kirkwood Hale, class of 1988

-- Extend beyond the familiar classroom and campus environments the opportunity to "Learn By Doing" via direct involvement in academic and professional activities of an Off-Campus nature.
+- Extend beyond the familiar classroom and campus environments the opportunity to "Learn By Doing" through academic and travel activities located off campus nationally or internationally.

-- Effectively heighten student's development and involvement of intellectual, emotional and perceptual learning experiences.
+- Heighten development and involvement of intellectual, emotional and perceptual learning through immersion in off campus landscapes and cultures.

 Criteria for Participation